Jon Morgan

 Quick Summary

-• To start an LLC in Illinois, you need to choose a business name, hire a registered agent, file articles of organization, create an LLC operating agreement, and obtain an EIN.
+• To start an LLC in Illinois, it's essential to choose a suitable name, appoint a registered agent, file Articles of Organization, create an operating agreement, and get an EIN.

 Setting up an LLC is a pretty straightforward process.
 To open an LLC, you will need to complete a few steps before everything sets into place.